Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: A Framework for Verifying ML Robustness and Security

 The verification techniques for checking ML safety properties can use either static, symbolic, or dynamic approach.
 However, existing static/symbolic techniques for traditional software does not scale well for ML systems due to the highly non-linear nature of the ML systems.
-In this paper, we focus on dynamic and model-agnostic verification for ML systems.
-However, if needed, our approach can be easily augmented with the model knowledge to further reduce the search space.
+In this paper, we primarily focus on dynamic and blackbox verification techniques for ML systems.
+However, our approach can be easily augmented with whitebox approaches, if needed, to further reduce the search space.